logan14925/Jiacheng_Xue.github.io/_pages/favors.md

 ## My Journey in RoboMaster

+I devoted the majority of my university years to the **DuXing** RoboMaster team, where I experienced tremendous growth both technically and personally.
+Many professors and friends often asked why I poured so much time and energy into something that seemed to offer little tangible return—neither financial gain nor traditional academic output.
+But my answer never changed:

+*"every time I structured a mechanical system or wrote a line of control code, it felt like I was breathing life into a machine.
+In those moments, I wasn’t just building a robot—I was building a part of myself."*

+**Only love.**

 ### 2021: Sentinel Robot Chassis Design
 As part of the mechanical team, I designed the chassis for the Sentinel robot, focusing on stability and maneuverability through mechanical engineering principles and structural optimization.